CherryWookie/ESP32-Drone/Drone.md

 10. Python library `tkinter` will need to be installed for the MBL_QTC to run properly.

 ## Connectivity
 The FlightControl project is built on Ricardo Quesada's Bluepad32 library which enables us to connect the ESP32 to many different kinds of game controllers in order to control the drone.
 WiFi connectivity is also established to provide interaction and manipulation of PID constants as well as observation of telemetry data through the MBL Quadcopter Telemetry Console, found in the PythonScripts folder.
+The ESP32 board acts as a UDP server, so the computer that runs the telemetry console will need to connect to the ESP32 network, labeled as `esp32drone`, in order to send and receive data.

 ## ESC Calibration
 To calibrate our 4 in 1 ESC, we used the following procedure: